 Adherence to the regulatory requirements is critical for financial crime compliance for banks and financial institutions.
 They need to prioritize and adhere to the following global requirements for financial crime compliance:

-Bank Secrecy Act (BSA) and Anti-Money laundering (AML
+Bank Secrecy Act (BSA) and Anti-Money Laundering (AML

 Know Your Customer (KYC)